News

 If you need help and/or support to organise a meeting: contact Geert!

-FENS-Chen Institute-NeuroLéman Summer School
+FENS-Chen Institute-NeuroLéman Summer School "Motor Control: from thought to action"

 Chen Science Writer Award and stipends are available!

 Start your application!
+Apply by 13 March 2023

-Scientific chairs
+Scientific chairs:

 Brian McCabe